-House values fell 1.6 percent in the first quarter from the fourth quarter and were off 7.7 percent from a year ago, the “most significant” annual decline in 12 years, driving scores of borrowers underwater nationwide, according to Zillow.
+House values fell 1.6 percent in the first quarter from the fourth quarter and were off 7.7 percent from a year ago, the “most significant” annual decline in 12 years, driving scores of borrowers to be underwater on their mortgages nationwide, according to Zillow.

 Of homeowners nationwide who purchased a home when values peaked in 2006, one out of every two (51.6%) now owes more on their mortgage than their home is currently worth.